mami-project/pathspider/doc/installation.rst

 In the virtual machine, the PATHspider code will be copied to ``/home/vagrant/pathspider``.
-To improve compatibility across platforms, this is not synchronised with the repository outside of the Vagrant image.
+To improve compatibility across platforms, this is not synchronized with the repository outside of the Vagrant image.
 Expert users may edit the ``Vagrantfile`` to achieve this.
 PATHspider is installed in development mode, meaning that this is also the location of the PATHspider code that will be run when running the ``/usr/bin/pspdr`` command inside the virtual